 Activities are tailored around such topics as symbiotic relationships, ecological roles, poaching issues and survival, and the inter-relationships between all aspects of the ecosystem, especially our own.

 Situations like these do not need much interpretation, as the subject matter itself speaks volumes.
-For many Eastern visitors, rhino and lion are just words and pictures, or are associated with medicinal resources.
+For many Eastern visitors, rhinos and lions are just words and pictures or are associated with medicinal resources.
 Transformation should take place, as seeing is believing and nothing beats spending up-close-and-personal time with these iconic beasts.

-Our focus is not only on giving them a taster of what may not be around for their children to experience, but also the essential roles they all play in maintaining the stability of this now fragile ecosystem.
+Our focus is not only on giving them a taster of what may not be around for their children to experience but also on the essential roles they all play in maintaining the stability of this now fragile ecosystem.

 The best way to learn something and appreciate it fully is to actively experience it, and this is where we exert much of our energy when educating people.
 This last group’s senses were tantalised on a daily basis as they tasted the sweet leaves of the buffalo thorn, chewed the moisture-rich roots of the aptly named mother-in-law’s tongue, sampled tea brewed from russet bushwillow samaras and attempted to make friction fires.